 While previous research has established a heart risk for long-term use of non-steroidal anti-inflammatory drugs (NSAIDs), the latest study suggests that problems appear even in the first week of use.

-Patients have been urged not to panic because the overall risk is low, amounting to about a 1 per cent chance of a heart attack in a year if taking the tablets daily.
+Patients have been urged not to panic because the overall risk is low, amounting to about a 1 percent chance of a heart attack in a year if taking the tablets daily.
 However, researchers say that people ought to be aware of the risk.
 And to have a clear-cut idea about their heart health, it would be best that they get themselves checked by a heart doctor (websites like https://cvgcares.com/ can come in handy in this regard).

 The NHS dispenses almost 15 million of these anti-inflammatories on prescription each year, mainly ibuprofen, naproxen and diclofenac.
 The last of these is now prescription-only because of concerns about heart problems.